egmontmika/egmontmika.com/content/blog/turning-missional-book.md

 > If you hunger for more than your current church-going experience, this book will point you toward a life of becoming a disciple of Jesus who learns the most exciting vocation of all: making others to be disciples of Jesus."

 Does that make you curious?
-Then you may want to click [here](https://read.amazon.com/kp/embed?asin=B08MCN8TK6&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_VvfRFbA18XVAC) and get free access to the forword, the introduction, the table of contents, and the first articles.
+Then you may want to click [here](https://read.amazon.com/kp/embed?asin=B08MCN8TK6&preview=newtab&linkCode=kpe&ref_=cm_sw_r_kb_dp_VvfRFbA18XVAC) and get free access to the foreword, the introduction, the table of contents, and the first articles.

 Best wishes
 Egmont